A First-Timer’s Guide to Winston-Salem: 11 Things to Do

-A checklist of can't-miss experiences on your first visit, from history and culture to standout sights.
+A checklist of can't-miss experiences, from history and culture to standout sights.

 You don’t need to check off every stop to get a feel for the city, just a few will give you a sense of what makes Winston-Salem special—and a reason to come back for more.

 Start where Winston-Salem began.
 Old Salem Museums & Gardens is a living history district that brings the 18th century to life through costumed interpreters, hands-on experiences, and remarkably preserved buildings.
-Founded by the Moravians, a Protestant group known for craftsmanship, education, and community planning, Salem quickly became one of the South’s most industrious early settlements.
+Founded by the Moravians, a Protestant group known for craftsmanship, Salem quickly became one of the South’s most industrious early settlements.

 Today, the nearly 100-acre historic district is free to explore at your own pace, with cobblestone streets, heirloom gardens, and more than 100 restored structures.
 For a deeper dive, purchase a ticket to enter interpreted buildings like the Single Brothers House and Salem Tavern, where daily life unfolds through demonstrations and storytelling.